ognistik/alfred-pasteflow/README.md

 </details>

 There's also a "secret" menu with extra options for your entire list.
 Just type `:` to access it.
-These actions are straightforward and*—with the exception of `:Add`—*don't have modifier combinations.
+These actions are straightforward and*—with the exception of `:Add` and `:Clear`—*don't have modifier combinations.

 <details>
   <summary><b>👇️ The "Secret" Menu Options:</b></summary>

 * Configuration: Adjust your PasteFlow settings
 * View Stack/Queue (Text View Mode): See your list in Alfred's Text View
-* Clear Stack/Queue: Empty your list
+* Clear Stack/Queue: Empty your list.
+Use CMD to also trash any referenced files in your list
 * Edit (Raw Contents of List in Text View Mode): Make changes to your entire list
 * Invert: Flip the order of your list
 * Keep & Trim (Keep X amount of items): Slim down your list to a specific number of items